DimensionDev/Mask-VI/README.md

 The images in this repository may be copyrighted by jurisdiction-specific entities of @DimensionDev across jurisdictions.

-Any use of these images will not be considered a violation of the copyright of the images, as long as the use comply with the obligations of this specification.
+Any use of these images will not be considered a violation of the copyright of the images, as long as the use complies with the latest version of this specification.
+This specification may be updated without prior notification.

 ## Appendix 3: Trademark Policy

 The word "Maskbook" and the shape "The Laughing Mask" are registered trademarks of several jurisdiction-specific entities of @DimensionDev across jurisdictions.

 This specification grants any reader to use these trademarks on a royalty-free, temporary, and revokable basis.
-Such uses must be explicitly permitted by this appendix in this specification.
 Any use must comply with the latest version of this specification, unless otherwise authorized with a dedicated written permission.
 This specification may be updated without prior notification.
 Appropriate trademark holding entities reserve the right to revoke the permission being granted hereby.

-Any item, material or digital, must be free-of-charge for acquiring or using; attaching fares with alternative nominal purpose (for example, shipping fees) are also prohibited.
+Any item, material or digital, must be free-of-charge for acquiring or using; attaching fares in alternative names (for example, shipping fees) are also prohibited.

-This specification hereby permits the following usages:
+Only the following purposes are hereby permitted by this specification:

 - Community usages
     - IM-based chat group avatar